brandur/sorg/content/drafts/redis-streams.md

 handling a batch but before committing the transaction that would set its state and checkpoint.

-Despite these artificial problems, because the system's designed to handle these edge cases and will tolerate them gracefully.
+The system's been designed to handle these edge cases and despite the artificial problems, it will manage gracefully.
 Run `forego start` (after following the appropriate setup in `README.md`) and leave the fleet of processes running.
 Despite the double sends and each consumer failing randomly and independently, no matter how long you wait, the consumers should always stay roughly caught up to each other and show the same `total_distance` reading for any given ID.

 Here's `consumer0` and `consumer1` showing an identical total for ride `521`: